SARFARTOQ RARE EARTH ELEMENTS PROJECTA neodymium REE project

 The Sarfartoq REE project lies within a large carbonatite complex hosting high neodymium (Nd) and praseodymium (Pr) content in bastnaesite and monazite mineralization.
 Neodymium and praseodymium are the key elements in permanent magnets which are a crucial component in products from computer hard drives to wind turbines and hybrid cars.
 Project highlights include:

-- Nd and Pr make up 25% of the Total Rare Earth Oxides (TREO)
+- High ratio of Nd and Pr at 25%-40% of Total Rare Earth Oxides (TREO)

 - Metallurgical flowsheet includes bastnaesite and monazite flotation, leaching, acid bake solvent extraction and precipitation to produce a 42-45% carbonatite product.

 Rare Earth Elements are key components in many green energy application and high tech products.
 One of the most important REEs is Neodymium.

 Neodymium Iron Boron Magnets – the strongest magnets known and a critical component in Green Technologies, fuel efficiency and the miniaturization of electronic devices.
 Rare earth elements help reduce carbon emissions.

 Speakers, headphones, cell phones, MP3 players, cameras

 25% of all new technologies contain some amount of rare earths